Bringing It All Back Home: Songs

+Overview Bringing It All Back Home consists mainly of blues and folk and, as a result of Dylan's adoption of a more electric sound, is considered to have been instrumental in the birth of folk rock.
+On his following albums, Highway 61 Revisited and Blonde on Blonde, he would further develop the genre, influencing American folk acts such as Buffalo Springfield and Simon and Garfunkel as well as British Invasion bands like the Beatles and the Rolling Stones to innovate, producing more introspective lyrics and allowing the latter two groups to expand out of the confines of their pop rock roots.
+According to Pete Townshend of the Who, Dylan's folk attitude also influenced the writing of one of their most successful songs, the 1965 single "My Generation".
+In the Beatles' case, the results of this innovation—the albums Help! and Rubber Soul— would help push folk rock into the mainstream.
+Side one

 "Subterranean Homesick Blues"

 The album opens with "Subterranean Homesick Blues", heavily inspired by Chuck Berry's "Too Much Monkey Business".
 "Subterranean Homesick Blues" became a Top 40 hit for Dylan.
 "Snagged by a sour, pinched guitar riff, the song has an acerbic tinge … and Dylan sings the title rejoinders in mock self-pity," writes music critic Tim Riley.
 "It's less an indictment of the system than a coil of imagery that spells out how the system hangs itself with the rope it's so proud of."

 "She Belongs to Me"

 "She Belongs to Me" extols the bohemian virtues of an artistic lover whose creativity must be constantly fed ("Bow down to her on Sunday / Salute her when her birthday comes. / For Halloween buy her a trumpet / And for Christmas, give her a drum.")

 "Maggie's Farm"

 "Maggie's Farm" contains themes of social, economic and political criticism, with lines such as "Well I try my best to be just like I am/But everybody wants you to be just like them" and "Well, I wake up in the morning, fold my hands and pray for rain/I got a head full of ideas that are drivin' me insane".
 It follows a straightforward blues structure, with the opening line of each verse ("I ain't gonna work...") sung twice, then repeated at the end of the verse.
 The third to fifth lines of each verse elaborate on and explain the sentiment expressed in the verse's opening/closing lines.
+It references working for Maggie, her father, her mother, and her brother on a farm.